FibStack/pi-switcher-plus/README.md

 ## Overview

-**FibStack PiSwitcher Plus** board was designed to help you in your next automation project.
+The **FibStack PiSwitcher Plus** board was designed to help you in your next automation project.

-The board has four high-quality relays allowing to switch high voltage and currents.
+The board has four high-quality relays allowing it to switch high voltage and currents.
 Controlling a steam iron or an oven is not the right task for the board, but it will handle most home appliances below 1200W.
 Each relay has an LED indicator showing when the NO (Normal Open) contact is connected to the COM (Common).

 Additionally, the board has four 12-bit ADC channels that can convert electric signals up to 5 volts.
 The converted value allows more flexibility in the automation decision logic.